 - Regular calibration and maintenance are indeed necessary to ensure accurate performance.

-Applications of thermostats
+Applications of Thermostat

 Thermostats are used in mechanical engineering and other industrial applications for temperature control, for example, to protect a device from overheating, switch off a machine, or connect a fan for cooling.